phryniszak/AdaptiveIntegralThresholding/README.md

 It gives better result then opencv cv::adaptiveThreshold

-Previous version has a small bug as integral mat returned by opencv is one row and column bigger from source mat and it was not accounted in computation.
+Previous version has a small bug as integral mat returned by opencv is one row and column bigger then source mat and it was not accounted in computation.